2002 United States Senate election in Illinois

 The United States Senate election in Illinois was held on November 5, 2002.
 Incumbent Democratic U.S. Senator Dick Durbin sought re-election to a second term in the United States Senate.
 Durbin defeated Republican challenger State Representative Jim Durkin in a landslide.

-Election information
+Background

 The primaries and general elections coincided with those for House and those for state offices.

-Turnout

 For the primary elections, turnout was 24.66%, with 1,743,698 votes cast.
 For the general election, turnout was 49.50%, with 3,486,851 votes cast.